 Stones Corner Precinct - Hanlon Park Rejuvenation project

-Early construction works for a nature-themed play area and stages one and two are now complete, with major construction works for the remaining elements of the project expected to be completed by late 2021, weather and site conditions permitting.
+Construction works for a nature-themed play area and stages one and two are now complete, with major construction works for the remaining elements of the project expected to be completed in early to mid-2022, weather and site conditions permitting.